TimSalimans/HiggsML/README.md

 * Using the test data as unlabeled data to guide the model search

 ### Speeding things up / reducing memory requirements
 The model settings were chosen to give optimal predictive results in an amount of time that is acceptable when you can get some cheap Amazon EC2 instances using spot pricing.
-If you want to run this on your laptop it would probably be a good idea to reduce the number of leaves in the RGF models (and increase the regularization).
+If you want to run this on your laptop it would probably be a good idea to reduce the number of leaves in the RGF models (and decrease the regularization).
 Also you may not be able to run 7 fold cross validation and final model estimation in parallel if you have <60GB of memory on your machine.

 ## References
 * http://www.kaggle.com/c/higgs-boson/data "Higgs Boson Machine Learning Challenge"